 The Introductory Overview to the Academic Infrastructure introduces students and other readers inside and outside of UCEM, to each aspect of the Academic Infrastructure and sign posts you to the more detailed guidance and statements of policy and practice.
 There are separate chapters for UCEM’s Higher Education and Further Education programmes.

-UCEM is committed to equal education for all regardless of a student’s special needs or requirements.
-UCEM will endeavour to meet any such needs in order to give all students with disabilities an equal opportunity in education and this section sets out UCEM’s policies and procedures for disabled students and students with special educational needs.
+UCEM is committed to equal education for all regardless of a student’s disability or neurodiversity.
+UCEM will endeavour to meet any such needs in order to give all students an equal opportunity in education and this section sets out UCEM’s policies and procedures for disabled and neurodivergent students.

 UCEM is committed to widening access and participation by providing education that is accessible to all, to enable students to achieve and develop in their careers.
 Full details can be found in our annual Access and Participation Plan 2019-2020 and the Access and Participation Plan 2021-2024.
 The Access and Participation Plans have been approved by the Office for Students (OFS) who regulate the provision of higher education in England.